herrevilkitten/holiday-in-ten-towns/Session_0.md

 ## New People
 * Torga -- dwarf who runs the caravan to and from Icewind Dale.
 Does not care about our backgrounds.
 * "Stefic" -- Torga's bodyguard
+* Mishan -- Priest of Amaunator in the House of the Morninglord
+* Scramsacks -- proprietor of the Northerner

 ## Session
 * Torga is taking the party through the mountain pass.
 She warns them about the [Ice Maiden](Characters.md#Auril)